artomweb/typewriterCentre/README.md

 - The number at the beginning of each line is the number of spaces required
 - Numbers are red when the line requires a non-integer number of spaces, you can adjust the title width to find a solution with a whole number of spaces
+- The page details are saved to local storage so you don't have to input the page width each time

 ## TODO